NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge

-\paragraph{QA Annotation (QAA).} To increase more reliability of the curated QA pairs, different steps can be taken.
-Currently \nqaf{} supports two different approaches: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Manual annotation:} This approach involves manually reviewing and editing the answers.
-It includes three types of annotations. \textit{(i)} \textit{Question validation:} Human annotators assess the quality of the questions by assigning one of the following labels: good or bad.
-A ``good question'' is defined as a fact-seeking question that can be answered with an entity or an explanation.
-In contrast, a ``bad question'' is either ambiguous, incomprehensible, based on a clear false presupposition, opinion-seeking, or does not seek factual information. \textit{(ii)} \textit{Answer editing:} If a given answer does not fully address the question, or includes extra or incorrect information, the annotator must edit the answer using content from the source web page to ensure completeness and accuracy.
-Annotators can only use the provided source web pages to maintain the scope and the reliability of the answers. \textit{(iii)} \textit{Location relevance:} This task involves determining whether the question is relevant to the specified [LOCATION]. \item \textbf{LLM-based annotation:} While manual annotation by humans is more reliable, it is also time-consuming and costly.
+\textbf{QA Annotation (QAA).} To increase the reliability of the curated QA pairs, different steps can be taken.
+Currently \nqaf{} supports two different approaches: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Manual annotation:} This approach involves manually reviewing and editing the answers, which includes three types of annotations. \textit{(i)} \textit{Question validation:} Annotators label each question as \textit{good} or \textit{bad}.
+A \textit{good} question is fact-seeking and can be answered with an entity or an explanation.
+A \textit{bad} question is ambiguous, incomprehensible, based on a clear false presupposition, opinion-seeking, or otherwise not factual. \textit{(ii)} \textit{Answer editing:} If the answer is incomplete, contains extra details, or includes incorrect information, annotators edit it to be accurate and complete.
+To keep the process grounded, annotators must rely only on the provided source web page. \textit{(iii)} \textit{Location relevance:} Annotators determine whether the question is relevant to the specified \mbox{[LOCATION]}. \item \textbf{LLM-based annotation:} While manual annotation is more reliable, it is also time-consuming and costly.
 To reduce such effort, \nqaf{} supports the use of LLM-based approaches as models like GPT-4 have demonstrated effectiveness in improving task-specific model performance~\cite{li-etal-2023-synthetic,li2024data}.
-In the LLM-based approach, a concise version of the annotation guidelines \cite{hasan2024nativqa} and task definitions is adapted into the prompt to check the question, edit the answer, and identify location relevance.
+In the LLM-based approach, a concise version of the annotation guidelines \cite{hasan2024nativqa} is adapted into the prompt to check the question, edit the answer, and identify location relevance.

 \end{itemize}